Skip to content

 Resource Rooms

 Supporting multiple students with different IEP goals during the same period?
-Select up to five, start tracking, and switch as behaviors occur.
-One student needs on-task monitoring, another has a communication goal, a third requires frequency data on hand-raising.
+Select up to ten, start tracking, and switch as behaviors occur.
+One student needs engagement-during-instruction monitoring, another has a communication goal, a third requires frequency data on hand-raising.
 TallyFlex keeps each student’s data organized and separate.

 Inclusion Support